Feast of the Seven Fishes

-The Feast of the Seven Fishes (Festa dei sette pesci) is an Italian-American celebration of Christmas Eve with dishes of fish and other seafood.
+The Feast of the Seven Fishes (Festa dei sette pesci) is an Italian American celebration of Christmas Eve with dishes of fish and other seafood.
+Christmas Eve is a vigil or fasting day, and the abundance of seafood reflects the observance of abstinence from meat until the feast of Christmas Day itself.

 Origins and tradition

-The Feast of the Seven Fishes is part of the Italian-American Christmas Eve celebration, although it is not called that in Italy.
-It is not a "feast" in the sense of "holiday", but rather a grand meal.
-Christmas Eve is a vigil or fasting day, and the abundance of seafood reflects the observance of abstinence from meat until the feast of Christmas Day itself.
+The Feast of the Seven Fishes derives its name from seven different seafood dishes that are typically served during this celebration.
+Also known as la Vigilia, it is a ritualized Christmas Eve feast consumed over several hours.
+As an Italian-American celebration, it came along from the peak of immigration into the cities of the Eastern Seaboard and the Upper Midwest (from the 1880s to the 1930s) into the suburbs following World War II.

-Today, the Feast of the Seven Fishes typically consists of seven different seafood dishes.
-The tradition comes from Southern Italy, where it is known as The Vigil (La Vigilia).
-This celebration commemorates the wait, the Vigilia di Natale, for the midnight birth of the baby Jesus.
-The long tradition of eating seafood on Christmas Eve dates from the Roman Catholic tradition of abstaining from eating meat on the eve of a feast day.
+The tradition stems from the Roman Catholic observance of abstaining from eating meat on the eve of a feast day.
 As no meat or animal fat could be used on such days, observant Catholics would instead eat fish (typically fried in oil).
 It is unclear when or where the term "Feast of the Seven Fishes" was popularized.
-The first known mention is in The Philadelphia Inquirer in 1983.
+Nick Vadala, writing for The Philadelphia Inquirer, found the newspaper's oldest reference to the feast in a 1983 article.

-The meal includes seven or more fishes that are considered traditional.
-"Seven fishes" as a fixed concept or name is unknown in Italy.
+The meal includes multiple (usually seven or thirteen) fish dishes.
+It is often erroneously claimed that the tradition is "unknown in Italy".
+However the tradition of a Christmas Eve meal of seven or thirteen fishes has been well-documented in Calabria.
 In some Italian-American families, there is no count of the number of fish dishes.
 A well-known dish is baccalà (salted cod fish).
-The custom of celebrating with a simple fish such as baccalà reflects customs in what were historically impoverished regions of Southern Italy, as well as seasonal factors.
-Fried smelts, calamari and other types of seafood have been incorporated into the Christmas Eve dinner over the years.
+Fried smelts, calamari, and other types of seafood have been incorporated into the Christmas Eve dinner over the years.

 The number seven may come from the seven Sacraments of the Catholic Church, or the seven hills of Rome, or some other source.
 There is no general agreement on its meaning.